SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 🔬 My research interests are focused in analyzing protein structures and omics data!

-👨🏻‍💻 I’m currently working as a Research Assistant at the DarkMatters group.
+👨🏻‍💻 I’m currently a Research Associate Fellow at the Rega Institute, KU Leuven, Belgium.

 🚀 I am also interested in assisting others on their path in the world of bioinformatics!